nickolashkraus/nickolaskraus-io/content/articles/what-is-vo2-max-and-why-does-it-matter.md

 In order to determine the maximum oxygen consumption, exercise intensity is increased until oxygen volume plateaus

 This represents the limit of your aerobic system.
-In other words, there’s a plateau—a point at which, even though you’re working harder, you’re not using any more oxygen.
+In other words, there's a plateau—a point at which, even though you're working harder, you're not using any more oxygen.
 This limit is a physiological limit, not one of motivation or will.

 Though VO2 max corresponds to the total amount of consumed oxygen per minute (L/min), it is conventional to divide this number by an individual's weight, yielding oxygen per minute per kilogram.
 This allows for values to be normalized for body size.